-The following are some notable highlights of the state’s past.
+The following are some notable highlights of the state’s gambling past.

-With potential new laws that may allow sports betting in the state we’re hoping to see a constitutional amendment that will allow online betting as well.
-For now it’s a wait and see game.
+With new laws that allow sports betting in the state, we’re hoping to see an early implementation of laws that allow for online sports betting sites in SD in 2021.

 What we will keep an eye on moving forward is how the next potential bill is presented to the state legislature tackles the issue of wagering online.
-If the town of Deadwood were to get control we would expect them to begin by opening sportsbooks within their casinos and from there develop and introduce mobile and online betting options.
+If the town of Deadwood were to get control of sports betting in their area we would expect them to begin by opening sportsbooks within their casinos and from there develop and introduce mobile and online betting options.